 Is learning Spanish a positive experience for the family?

 Learning a language is most successful when it is something a family enjoys together.
 Whether you are a native speaker or a language learner, if you participate and play it will make the experience more fun for your child.
 As much as possible, keep your Spanish language adventures positive and lighthearted.

 Do you model speaking, reading, listening and writing in Spanish?

 Regardless of your level of proficiency, you can model making Spanish a part of your life.
 Speak Spanish whenever you can, listen to Spanish music, subscribe to Spanish-language magazines, use Spanish apps, and write notes and lists in Spanish.

 Do you have close friends or relatives to help you and provide support?

 Teaching a child a minority language is a wonderful experience, but it is also challenging.
 Friends and family are an important source of support.
 If you don’t have access to relatives or a community of parents who are teaching their kids Spanish, tap into an online group to share questions and accomplishments.

 It takes many years for a child to master a language.
 Even with the support of schools and family, it requires a certain amount energy on your part.
 It is important to have a long term view and try not to get frustrated or discouraged by the challenges.
+For kids, successful language learning depends on parents keeping the long-term goal in mind.
 Your child will learn Spanish, and she will appreciate the wonderful gift you have given her.